jbrambleDC/datachallenge/README.md

-# datachallenge
+# Data Challenge
-This is our data challenge.
+This is Cava Grills data challenge.
 Used to asses how potential interns technical skills are.
+If you so choose, please complete the excersies and email us if you are interested in the position.

+## Data Interns
+If you are applying for the Data Intern position, please complete the first part.
+Please subtmit and all code, or direct us to the github repo you used to produce the results.